top of page

 Exploring Mediums: Watercolors

 Let's explore watercolor in various forms!
 Watercolor paints are made by mixing finely ground pigments with water-soluble binders.
 This allows for transparent layers.
-The medium is known for its versatility, since you can control the color intensity by adjusting the water-to-pigment ratio.
-Some popular techniques include "wet-on-wet" and "dry brush."
-Its quick drying time and portability make it suitable for both studio and en plein air work.
-Because of the medium's transpare
+It's well known for its versatility, since you can control the color intensity by adjusting the water-to-pigment ratio.
+Watercolor has a quick drying time and its pretty portable.
+However, because of the medium's transparency, it can be challenging to make corrections.
+Watercolor Types, Brands, and Prices Waterc

 Weekly Sketchbook: Team-Designed Lesson Prompts